Microsoft/azure-docs.pt-pt/articles/iot-edge/how-to-register-device.md

 ---
-title: Registrar um novo dispositivo de Azure IoT Edge | Microsoft Docs
+title: Register a new Azure IoT Edge device | Microsoft Docs
-description: Use a extensão de IoT para CLI do Azure registrar um novo dispositivo de IoT Edge e recuperar a cadeia de conexão
+description: Use the IoT extension for Azure CLI to register a new IoT Edge device and retrieve the connection string
 author: kgremban
 manager: philmea
 ms.author: kgremban